dannyvankooten/www.dannyvankooten.com/src/content/blog/2024-02-20-static-site-hosting-vps.md

 ```

 That's it!
 You can repeat the steps above for multiple sites.
 Unless your blog
-is getting millions of pageviews per dag, you can easily host a dozen of static
+is getting millions of pageviews per day, you can easily host a dozen of static
 sites like this without your server really having to work.

 ### Tweaks